microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability.md

 One of the benefits of Azure SQL is that Azure can take care of all of this for you.
 Since Azure SQL manages your backups and runs in full recovery model, it can restore you to any point in time (you can even [restore a deleted database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-recovery-using-backups#deleted-database-restore)).
 In this activity, you'll see how a common error can be recovered using point in time restore (PITR).
 This is easy to do in the portal or programmatically, but in this activity you'll see how to do it with the Azure CLI.

-> Note: In this activity, you use auditing in Log Analytics to determine the time of a dropped database.
+> Note: In this activity, you will use auditing in Log Analytics to determine the time of a dropped table done by accident.
 Auditing and Log Analytics were configured in Module 3, so be sure you have completed that before attempting this activity.

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>